These resources are meant to help university faculty create inclusive, fully accessible course curricula.

 As a faculty member you are not under any obligation to provide a student with accommodations without verification from DSS that the student has registered with us and has a documented disability.

-Students who have registered with us will present a letter to you that describes the accommodations they are eligible to receive for the semester.
-Students are expected to give you the letter at the beginning of the semester and are asked to work with you to implement their accommodations.
+Students who have registered with us will provide a digital letter to you that describes the accommodations they are eligible to receive for the semester.
+Students are expected to provide you wih their digital letter at the beginning of the semester and are asked to work with you to implement their accommodations.

 Please include this statement as part of your course syllabi: